DLillard12/black_and_white_pixilator/readme.md

 2025.05.19

 I got inspired by this youtube video: https://www.youtube.com/watch?v=nvR8__cVifI to create a black and white pixilator.
-For the first half I will only do this on pictures, but may then transfer to images.
+For the first half I will only do this on pictures, but may then transfer to videos.
 Currently I think the following will have to happen:
 1. Determine a default image size and resolution
 2. Group pixels